Quantitative non-classicality of mediated interactions

 As the second example, the methods detect and measure non-commutativity of gravitational interaction coupling two quantum masses.
-The idea of detecting non-classicality of gravitational interaction has been discussed very recently in Ref.~\cite{Lami2023}, but there the notion of non-classicality is different, based on impossibility of simulating the dynamics via local operations and classical communication.
-For other ways of revealing that the evolution cannot be understood in terms of classical (gravitational) field see also Refs.~\cite{Howl2021,Sidajaya2022}.
-Our tools show that correlations between the masses exclude gravity as a classical interaction (commuting particle-field couplings) via any finite-dimensional mediator.
+The idea of detecting non-classicality of gravitational interaction has been discussed very recently in Ref.~\cite{Lami2023}, but there the notion of non-classicality is different, based on the impossibility of simulating the dynamics via local operations and classical communication.
+Within the quantum formalism, local operations are modelled by arbitrary local channels and classical communication by sequences of dephasing channels connecting the communicating parties.
+In the tripartite setting of two masses and gravitational field, this means the sequence: $\lambda_{AM}$, Dephasing$(M)$, $\lambda_{BM}$, Dephasing$(M)$, etc. In principle, different dephasing maps could even be performed in different bases.
+In contradistinction, the definition we adopt in the present work deals with continuous in time dynamics and defines classicality at the level of Hamiltonians, as their commutativity.
+This implies an effective picture where a \emph{quantum} mediator is transmitted between `communicating' parties, but only one way.
+So in the tripartite setting, this means $U_{AM} U_{BM}$ or in reversed order.
+For other ways of revealing that the evolution cannot be understood in terms of classical (gravitational) field see also Refs.~\cite{Howl2021,Sidajaya2022}, and for general arguments that any system capable of coupling to a quantum system must itself be quantised, see e.g.~\cite{Marletto2022}.
+Our tools show that correlations between the masses exclude gravity as interaction with commuting particle-field couplings.